Request time off

 ... to view and manage different types of requests

-And the contextual information at the bottom of the view updates to inform the user of how their remaining PTO balance would be affected by this request.
+After selecting an amount of time, the contextual information at the bottom of the view updates to calculate the balance remaining …

-Concurrently, I collaborated with a junior designer to deliver the specifics of the mobile solution.
-The mobile system contains slightly different components but there were some opportunities for consistent solutions
+I collaborated with a junior designer to deliver the specifics of the mobile solution

 Afterwards, they select the type of request they'd like to make